froemken/mysqlreport/Documentation/Configuration/Index.rst

 Activate profiling for frontend requests

-`mysqlreport` will only collect the queries with there execution times and query type (SELECT/INSERT/UPDATE/DELETE).
+`mysqlreport` will only collect the queries with their execution times and query type (SELECT/INSERT/UPDATE/DELETE).

 profileBackend